Property (QT) for 3-manifold groups: Introduction

 \subsection{Overview}

 The paper is structured as follows.
-In Section \ref{section:preliminary}, we mainly recall the preliminary materials about Croke-Kleiner admissible groups, and axiomatic constructions of quasi-trees, and collect a few preliminary observations to disprove property (QT) for Sol and Nil geometries.
+In Section \ref{section:preliminary}, we recall the preliminary materials about Croke-Kleiner admissible groups, axiomatic constructions of quasi-trees, and collect a few preliminary observations to disprove property (QT) for Sol and Nil geometries and to prove Theorem~\ref{thm:subexponential}.
 Section \ref{QTRHGSec} contains a proof of Theorem \ref{QTRHGThm} and its variant Theorem \ref{thm:sepaQT}.
 The next four sections aim to prove Theorem \ref{QTCKAThm}: Section \ref{ConeoffSpaceSec} first recalls a cone-off construction of CKA actions from \cite{NY20} and then outlines the steps executed in Sections \ref{FiberLineSystemSec}, \ref{CKADistFormulaSec}, and \ref{ProofQTCKASec} to prove property (QT) for CKA actions.
 Sections \ref{FiberLineSystemSec} and \ref{CKADistFormulaSec} explain in detail the construction of projection systems of fiber lines and then prove the corresponding distance formula.
-The main technical output is Proposition \ref{hDistFormulaProp}.
-With the help of the separable properties of omnipotence groups, we build finite index subgroups in Section \ref{ProofQTCKASec} and finish the proof of Theorem \ref{QTCKAThm}.
-In last Section \ref{sec:application}, we present the applications of the previous results for 3-manifold groups and prove Theorem \ref{thm:QT3MFD}.
+We finish the proof of Theorem \ref{QTCKAThm} in Section~\ref{sec:proofCKA}.
+In Section \ref{sec:application3mld}, we present the applications of the previous results for 3-manifold groups and prove Theorem~\ref{thm:3-mfd} and Theorem \ref{thm:QT3MFD}.